Academic Foundation to Clinical Research Fellow: Dr Rebecca Gosling describes her journey.

 What is an Academic Clinical Fellowship?

 An Academic Clinical Fellowship combines medical training with academic training.
 An ACF programme runs over 3 years (4 for GPs).
 During this time the ACF will rotate through clinical posts to obtain competencies relevant to their level of training.
 The ACF has a total of 25% protected research time, taken in blocks or sometimes as one day a week - arrangements are tailored to the individual post.

 What does the Academic Placement involve?

-The ACF undergoes training in the generic skills required for a clinical academic: scientific methods, statistics, research governance, critical appraisal of research publication, grant writing etc. This training is via MSc in Clinical Research modules on which ACFs can enrol in their first year.
-Trainees do not necessarily complete the whole MSc; they can choose the modules most relevant to them, and also choose from the continuing development programme.
+The ACF undergoes training in the generic skills required for a clinical academic: scientific methods, statistics, research governance, critical appraisal of research publication, grant writing etc. Modules are chosen from those provided for the MSc in Clinical Research or continuing professional development.
+Trainees can choose the modules most relevant to them.
 The major part of the academic placement will be scientific research which can lead to a proposal for a PhD project, funding for which will be sought from an external body such as the NIHR, MRC or the Wellcome Trust.
 Generally the preparation of the proposal is based on preliminary experimental data gathered while on the research placement.

 Who can apply for an ACF?

 Individuals who have achieved competencies relevant to the level of post advertised and can demonstrate that they have outstanding potential for development as a clinical academic in research and/or education.
 Individuals may have had previous clinical academic experience either at an undergraduate level (BMedSci) or postgraduate level (F2 Academic placement, MSc).
 For more details on eligibility please see the NIHRTCC webpages.
 Posts are generally offered at ST1 or ST3, depending on the specialty.

 How do I apply for an ACF?